 Washington DC is a very walkable city as most of the famous sightseeing attractions are close to each other.

 For a few faraway sites, you can take the Metrorail around the city, which is similar to the subway system of New York City.
 Trains run from pre-dawn to midnight or later!
 You can get a Smart Trip card at just about any station, and one-way ride fares start between $1.75 to $2.15 depending on the time of day you’re traveling.
 You can also use this card on any public bus and for parking in certain areas.

 If you’re not in a hurry and tired from walking, you can catch Metrobus which may cost you $1.25 for a single trip.

-The Other Option is DC Circulator buses which run about every 10 minutes and circulate daily between 1.
+The Other Option to get around Washington DC is DC Circulator buses which run about every 10 minutes and circulate daily between 1.
 Union Station and Georgetown and 2.Woodley Park-Adams Morgan Metro station and McPherson Square Metro.
 But keep in mind Buses loop around the National Mall on weekends only.
 The fare is $1 per ride.

 But if you don’t want to opt for Public Transportation or Walk, you can get tickets for a Hop-On Hop-Off Trolley Tour.
 They stop all across the city and while you’re on the trolley you’ll get shown the area by an English Speaking tour guide.